icdevsorg/icdevs_dao_lang/content/patterns/feedback_integration_teams.md

 FITs should be equipped with tools for data analysis (qualitative and quantitative), project management, and effective communication.
 They act as bridges between the community and the project executors, ensuring that feedback directly influences project iterations and governance decisions.

+These teas should utilize an array of tools including real-time feedback tools such as real-time communication platforms (like Discord or Telegram) where community members can quickly and easily share their feedback.
+Ensure these platforms are moderated and constructive.

 //todo case studies

 ### Therefore: